 Google Duo is available on all smartphones and tablets running supported versions of Android or iOS, using the same setup process described above.
 Even a web version is available for those that want to make calls from a browser.
 Simply to Google Duo Web and log in.

-Additionally, anyone invested in the Google ecosystem for their smart home needs will be very excited to know that you can use Duo on smart speakers with a screen.
+Additionally, anyone invested in the Google ecosystem for their smart home needs will be very excited to know that you can use Duo on smart displays too.
 So far, this means devices like the Google Nest Hub, the Nest Hub Max, the JBL Link View, or the Lenovo Smart Display.
+You can even use Google Duo on an Android TV.

 How to set up Google Duo on smart speakers (with a screen)